Western-Health-Covid19-Collaboration/wh_covid19_app/README.md

 Everything is co-ordinated through github issues.
 The current development process is:

-👨‍⚕️👩‍⚕️ **Greg Miller** and other Western Health staff provide features, content and suggestions to the design team via GitHub issues.
+👨‍⚕️👩‍⚕️ **Greg Miller** and other Western Health staff provide features, content and suggestions via GitHub issues.
 Greg & Co can create new issues for features to add, things that need changing, etc.

 If you need any help from the WH staff, you can label an issue as `Medic`.
-[These issues currently need medic advice.](https://github.com/Western-Health-Covid19-Collaboration/wh_covid19_app/issues?q=is%3Aopen+is%3Aissue+label%3AMedic).
+[These issues currently need medic advice](https://github.com/Western-Health-Covid19-Collaboration/wh_covid19_app/issues?q=is%3Aopen+is%3Aissue+label%3AMedic).
 You can also `@` mention and assign issues to `@Western-Health-Covid19-Collaboration/medical` in a comment to notify the whole WH team.

 The WH staff can label issues as `#1 Priority`, `#2 Priority`, `#3 Priority`.
 Everybody on the team should focus on #1 priority issues first, then #2 and so on.